 Because 18-wheeler accidents are so dangerous, strict regulations are necessary to help minimize their occurrence.

 If you’ve been injured in an 18-wheeler accident, you need an experienced truck accident attorney.
-The skilled legal team at The Law Office of George Salinas in Laredo, Texas, understands just how devastating such accidents are, and we’re here to help.
+The skilled legal team at George Salinas Injury Lawyers in Laredo, Texas, understands just how devastating such accidents are, and we’re here to help.
 We have the experience, dedication, and compassion to aggressively advocate for your just compensation.